browserengineering/book/book/layout.md

 Let's now turn these concepts into code.

 ::: {.further}
 Formally, computations on a tree like this can be described by an [attribute grammar](wiki-atgram).
-Attribute grammar engines use the same logic we used above to determine the right order to calculate each attribute.
+Attribute grammar engines analyze dependencies between different attributes to determine the right order to calculate each attribute.
 :::

 [wiki-atgram]: https://en.wikipedia.org/wiki/Attribute_grammar